sh4hids/shahid.pro/contents/blog/published-my-first-gatsby-theme.md

 > To shadow a theme, we have to skip the `src` folder in the shadow theme.
 > <br> <br>- [issues/14134](https://github.com/gatsbyjs/gatsby/issues/14134#issuecomment-510310389)

 Hope you'll find the theme useful.
-If you use and like the theme, please give a star and make a PR to add the theme on [showcase section](https://github.com/sh4hids/gatsby-theme-open-sourcerer#sites-built-with-this-theme).
+If you use and like the theme, please give a star and make a PR to add your site on [showcase section](https://github.com/sh4hids/gatsby-theme-open-sourcerer#sites-built-with-this-theme).